Wilaak/Route2/README.md

 ### Benchmarks

-Here's a benchmark done against 178 routes.
-See `benchmark/routes.php`.
-This test was done using FrankenPHP and `wrk` on a Windows 11 machine running in WSL with an `Intel® Core™ i5-12400 Processor` from 2022.
+This test was done using FrankenPHP and `wrk` on a Windows 11 machine running in WSL with an Intel® Core™ i5-12400 Processor from 2022.

 | Benchmark | Routes| Average Latency | Requests Per Second